Madu-J/yogawithme/README.md

 .
 As first-time user I use my phone often, so I want to view the website content clearly on my mobile.

 .
-As a first-time user I found the site interesting and want to join the yoga class to improve my health.
+As a first-time user I want to found the site interesting and want to join the yoga class to improve my health.

 ## Returning Visitors Goals

 .
-As a returning use I want to see different yoga pass and its benefits
+As a returning use I want to see different yoga class and its benefits

 .
 As a returning user I want to join the yoga class.